-This thick and creamy silken tofu mayonnaise is a must-have condiment in your pantry!
+This thick and creamy tofu mayonnaise is a must-have condiment in your pantry!
 It is effortless to make and is ready in 5 minutes.
-This dairy-free vegan mayo is versatile and is great as a spread, dipping sauce, or dressing.
+This recipe is versatile and is great as a spread, dipping sauce, or dressing.

 💚Why you will love this recipe